ConstantRobotics-Ltd/CodingStandards/README.md

      */
    bool setParam(TemplateParam id, float value);
    ```

 3. Keep the documentation up-to-date when making changes to the code.

 ### Good practices

 1. Use *'nullptr'* to indicate a null pointer.
 Not NULL nor 0.

 2. **Never** use *'using namespace'* in a header file.
 Try to avoid also in source C++ files, since it can create name conflicts and ambiguities.
-[Why is "using namespace" considered a bad practice](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)
+[Why is "using namespace" is considered a bad practice.](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)

 3. Apply *'include'* guards to avoid including the same file multiple times.
 Use *'#pragma once'*.